se4ai/se4ai.github.io/docs/about.md

     - “Analysis and allocation of the system requirements is NOT the responsibility of the SE group but is a prerequisite for their work”
 - SE was not about deployment (before CI)

+Our point here is that even though AI is not a standard tool used and studied by software engineers, it will soon be.
+If you agree, then this site is for you.

 ## Our Solutions